 Educational Tool

-This calculator follows internationally recognized date calculation standards used in project management, legal compliance, and financial industries.
+This Day Counter follows internationally recognized date calculation standards essential for project management, legal compliance, and financial tracking.